MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-9.md

 -->

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Analyze the financial performance of the business by reviewing the variances between actual and budgeted amounts of each account in the chart of accounts
+* Analyze the financial performance of the business.
+Review the variances between actual and budgeted amounts of each account in the chart of accounts.
-* Identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for stakeholders, such as investors or executives based on the data obtained from the report
+* Use the report data to prepare financial reports for stakeholders such as investors or executives.

-As a financial accountant, use the report to:
+Accountants use the report to:

-* Prepare financial statements, such as income statements, balance sheets, and cash flow statements, based on the data obtained from the report in comparison to the budget
+* Use the report data in comparison with budget amounts to prepare financial statements, such as income statements, balance sheets, and cash flow statements.
-* Verify the accuracy of the financial data by ensuring that debits and credits are balanced and comparing the actual vs budgeted amounts
+* Verify the accuracy of the financial data by ensuring that debits and credits balance, and compare the actual vs. budgeted amounts.
-* Analyze the financial health of the business by reviewing the variances between actual and budgeted amounts of each account in the chart of accounts
+* Analyze the financial health of the business.
+Review the variances between the actual and budgeted amounts of each account in the chart of accounts.

-As a financial controller, use the report to:
+Controllers use the report to:

-* Monitor the financial performance of the business by reviewing the variances between actual and budgeted amounts of each account in the chart of accounts
+* Monitor the financial performance of the business.
+Review the variances between actual and budgeted amounts for each account in the chart of accounts.
-* Identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for internal and external stakeholders, such as board members or regulatory agencies based on the data obtained from the report
+* Use the report data to prepare financial reports for internal and external stakeholders such as board members or regulatory agencies.

 ## Try the report